relic374/pixel-railfight/CONTRIBUTIONS.md

 If you want to contribute, add a guide.
 Or two.
 Guide topics that need to be covered include:

 1. Detailed explainations every part of each code.js file
-2. Different gdevelop functions & what they can do for us modders
+2. Information on different gdevelop functions & what they can do for us modders
 3. How to add a specific thing (like an example)

 Or whatever else you can think of!
 Most of the time, if I dislike a guide you've made a pull request for, I will edit the file to be how I'd want it to be.